simpler-env/SimplerEnv/ADDING_NEW_ENVS_ROBOTS.md

    - Use `tools/robot_object_visualization/test_object.py` to visualize the object in the SAPIEN viewer.
 You can click on an object / object link and press "show / hide" on the right panel to show / hide its collision mesh.
    - For SAPIEN viewer control, see [here](#sapien-viewer-controls)
    - For the `visual matching` evaluation setup, if you have an asset with good object geometry, then given a real-world observation image, you can use [GeTex](https://github.com/Jiayuan-Gu/GeTex) to bake the real-world object texture into the simulation asset.
 This is helpful for reducing the real-to-sim evaluation gap.

+The collision mesh does not need to have the same geometry as the visual mesh.
+This can be helpful for cases like e.g., carrot in "PutCarrotOnPlateInScene-v0" (where placing the carrot on the plate can cause the carrot to roll off the plate), and eggplant in "PutEggplantInBasketScene-v0" (where the eggplant can roll to the sides of the sink when it falls down into the sink during env init, making it significantly more challenging to grasp than real).
+In these cases, you can create collision meshes using a combination of simple geometric shapes like frustrums.

 <details>
 <summary>**Notes on modifying and exporting objects from Blender**: </summary>